bitrix24/b24restdocs/api-reference/crm/status/crm-status-update.md

-# Update Existing CRM Entity crm.status.update
+# Update an existing CRM directory item crm.status.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}